 Water contamination from these and other sources, including leaching, chemical spills, and runoffs, has been linked to long-term health effects, like cancer, cardiovascular and neurological diseases, and miscarriage.

 For the greater part, America’s drinking water is pulled from groundwater to federal and state purity levels before arriving at every home’s tap.
 How do you know if your water is safe for drinking?
-See if these reports help you tell whether the water you have access to from the tap is safe or drinkable.
+See if these reports help you tell whether the water you can access from the tap is safe or drinkable.

 REPORT: Nearly One in Four Americans’ Drinking Water Comes from Untested or Contaminated Systems

-Drinking-Water for 15 Million Americans Is Contaminated With a Toxic Chemical
+Drinking Water for 15 Million Americans Is Contaminated With a Toxic Chemical

 If you're drinking tap water, you're consuming plastic pollutants.